emmajanedrews/base-template/_posts/2017-07-10-our-comprehensive-open-house-marketing-plan.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: wStGDEGEQKo
+youtube_code: SuQk4ztORnI
 ---

 {% include youtube.html %}

-Many sellers have recently asked me how we have such great turnout at our open houses, so I wanted to share some quick advice.&nbsp;
+Many sellers have recently asked me how we have such great turnout at our open houses, so I wanted to share some quick advice.

 **We have a 15-page marketing plan that explains our whole open house process** that I'd be happy to send to you, but for now, I wanted to give you the main points.